brendondalaba/tldr-bible/src/content/bible/58-hebrews.md

 group: 'Letters'
 ---

-# Hebrews
-*The God Who Is Greater Than All*

-> “Let us then approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.” — **Hebrews 4:16**

-Hebrews bridges the Old and New Testaments.
-It explains how everything in the Law, temple, and priesthood pointed to Jesus — who fulfills it all perfectly.
-It’s a call to maturity and endurance, urging believers not to drift back into religion or ritual, but to cling to Christ, who is better in every way.

----

 ## Overview
 The book of Hebrews was written to Jewish believers who were weary under persecution and tempted to return to their old religious ways.
 The writer shows them — and us — that Jesus is the ultimate revelation of God’s plan: greater than angels, Moses, priests, or sacrifices.